 The Needs.
 Since the schools, the towns, villages, cities, counties and the State are all actively engaged in protecting the people's rights and promoting their highest good, it is but natural that the expenses of government must be high.
-While it is doubtless true that useless officers are sometimes employed and unnecessary expenses incurred, still it should be remembered that centuries of experience has discovered no cheaper or more efficient agent for performing these allimportant duties.
+While it is doubtless true that useless officers are sometimes employed and unnecessary expenses incurred, still it should be remembered that centuries of experience have discovered no cheaper or more efficient agent for performing these allimportant duties.
 And if we insist, as we have in recent years, that the government provide a more complete system of education for our children; take better care of our blind, our deaf, our feeble-minded, our insane, our poor and our criminals; build better roads; furnish better protection of life and property; and promote our industrial and other interest in so many ways, then we must expect the general expenses of government to increase.

 It is the constant effort of many officials to distribute as justly as possible among the people, the obligation of paying these bills.
-It is no easy task since the State is now spending about a million and a half dollars a month, and the local units, including the towns, villages, cities and counties, from three to four times that amount.
+It is no easy task since the State is now spending about a million and a half dollars a month, and the local units, including the towns, villages, cities and counties, from three to four times that amount.1 tution to do many things which incurs expense.

-The Departments that Meet the Needs.
-The legislative department in the school district, the town, the village, the city, the county and the State is given power by the Constitution to do many things which incurs expense.
 Each is, also given power to enact laws providing for the raising of money and the making of appropriations necessary to pay these expenses.
-Of course limits are set beyond which the legislative department can not go in the raising and spending of money.1 At the time the legislature of a particular unit, whether it be the school district, the town, village, city, county or the State, decides that something be done for its people, it also provides for an appropriation to meet the necessary cost and for the revenues with which the bill is to be paid.
+Of course limits are set beyond which the legislative department can not go in the raising and spending of money.
+At the time the legislature of a particular unit, whether it be the school district, the town, village, city, county or the State, decides that something be done for its people, it also provides for an appropriation to meet the necessary cost and for the revenues with which the bill is to be paid.4